atreeon/atreeon_website/src/posts/2211/Flutters_TextField_and_TextFormField_events.md

 # Flutter's TextField and TextFormField Events

 ## Intro
-`TextField` and `TextFormField` have a number of events that fire when you the user does something on the front end.
-Here I'll explain each and what they do.
+`TextField` and `TextFormField` have a number of events that fire when the user does interacts.
+Here I'll explain each event and what they do.

 ## `TextField`
 ### `onChanged`